apache/hudi/docs/querying_data.md

 ## Hive

-In order for Hive to recognize Hudi datasets and query correctly, the HiveServer2 needs to be provided with the `hoodie-hadoop-hive-bundle-x.y.z-SNAPSHOT.jar` in its [aux jars path](https://www.cloudera.com/documentation/enterprise/5-6-x/topics/cm_mc_hive_udf.html#concept_nc3_mms_lr).
+In order for Hive to recognize Hudi datasets and query correctly, the HiveServer2 needs to be provided with the `hudi-hadoop-mr-bundle-x.y.z-SNAPSHOT.jar` in its [aux jars path](https://www.cloudera.com/documentation/enterprise/5-6-x/topics/cm_mc_hive_udf.html#concept_nc3_mms_lr).
 This will ensure the input format classes with its dependencies are available for query planning & execution.

 ### Read Optimized table {#hive-ro-view}
-In addition to setup above, for beeline cli access, the `hive.input.format` variable needs to be set to the  fully qualified path name of the inputformat `com.uber.hoodie.hadoop.HoodieInputFormat`.
+In addition to setup above, for beeline cli access, the `hive.input.format` variable needs to be set to the  fully qualified path name of the inputformat `org.apache.hudi.hadoop.HoodieInputFormat`.
 For Tez, additionally the `hive.tez.input.format` needs to be set to `org.apache.hadoop.hive.ql.io.HiveInputFormat`

 ### Real time table {#hive-rt-view}